SumiSastri/dev-blogs/docs/local-environment-setup/part1-the-local-environment.md

 You computer is a synonym for a developer's local environment.
 Setting up  your computer with the right tools to help  you code helps you link your computer to cloud based systems like GitHub, where you code may reside, as well as cloud based data-infrastructures that host your software packages.

-## Some pre-install checks for a Mac
+## Ten pre-install checks for Mac users

 1. Identify which version of your Mac's Operating System you're using - ideally you should have Mojave or higher - click the apple icon on the left nav bar and check the "About this Mac" tab to find which OS you are on